Insurers push to keep industry expert on U.S. regulatory council

 Roy Woodall, the sole independent voting member of the Financial Stability Oversight Council (FSOC) with insurance expertise, will lose his seat in late September, as his six-year term set out under the Dodd-Frank financial regulation reform law expires.

-His presence on the council is important to the insurance industry, because FSOC has the power to decide whether large financial companies are "systemically important financial institutions," or SIFIs, a tag that carries higher capital requirements and Federal Reserve oversight.
+His presence on the council is important to the insurance industry because FSOC has the power to decide whether large financial firms are "systemically important financial institutions," or SIFIs, a tag that carries higher capital requirements and Federal Reserve oversight.

 As there is no federal insurance regulator, Woodall is effectively the most important figure in U.S. regulation of large insurers.